Taylor Swift Is A Third Wheel As Fans Get Engaged In Front of Her

 Taylor Swift turns into a third wheel as her fan proposes to his girlfriend at Swift’s meet and greet.
-Swift has meet and greets after her shows for lucky fans, one woman in the Philadelphia stop was super lucky as she not only met Swift but also got engaged.
-The “Shake it Off” singer was taken and back and very happy for the couple, she even posted the photo of the three of them on her instagram.
+Swift has meet and greets after her shows for lucky fans, and one woman in the Philadelphia stop was super lucky as she not only met Swift but also got engaged.
+The “Shake it Off” singer was taken aback and very happy for the couple, she even posted the photo of the three of them on her Instagram.

 “They walk into the meet and greet and he says ‘We met 5 years ago at the Red Tour’ and then…..”
-Swift captioned the photo with on Instagram, followed by a whole bunch of heart-eyed cat emojis.
+Swift captioned the photo, followed by a whole bunch of heart-eyed cat emojis.

 The couple created a twitter account based off the proposal to share photos and retweets of the event.
 The couple, whose names are Anthony and Stephanie, even made t-shirts of the proposal.
 The two of them have been taking pictures of themselves wearing the shirts with fans and friends.

 According to People, Anthony had been planning the engagement for months.
-He even created an anonymous twitter account to try and get Taylor’s attention.
-One tweet asked other Swift fans for advice by saying: “Please RT to get Taylor’s attention!
-I bought the ring ✅ Now time to pull off an amazing proposal @taylorswift13 @taylornation13 #ReputationTourPhillyProposal” Apparently the tweets worked because the engagement went all according to plan.
+He even created an anonymous Twitter account to try and get Taylor’s attention.
+One tweet asked other Swift fans for advice.

+“Please RT to get Taylor’s attention!
+I bought the ring.
+Now time to pull off an amazing proposal @taylorswift13 @taylornation13 #ReputationTourPhillyProposal”

+Apparently, the tweets worked because the engagement went all according to plan.

-Anthony later tweeted after the meet and greet thanking Taylor Swift for everything: “We have spent countless hours listening to her music together.
+Anthony later tweeted after the meet and greet thanking Taylor Swift for everything.

+“We have spent countless hours listening to her music together.
 I can’t thank Taylor enough for bringing us closer

 #ReputationTourPhillyProposal“